Before You Go

 - Transportation to and from the OARS American River Outpost

 - Pre- and post-course accommodations and meals

-- Sleeping bag and a deluxe 3-inch thick foam and air-filled sleeping pad (sleep kits may be rented from OARS)
+- Sleeping bag and a deluxe 3-inch thick air-filled sleeping pad (sleep kits may be rented from OARS)

 - Alcoholic beverages